dogedogethedoge/class03/README.md

 #### Multiway selection

-A case statement (or case expression) is needed when there are many possibilities *at the same logical level* (i.e. depending on the same condition).
+A choice statement (or choice expression) is needed when there are many possibilities *at the same logical level* (i.e. depending on the same condition).

-Here is how we'd write a case statement in Ada:
+Here is how we'd write a choice statement in Ada:

 ```ada
 case Next_Char is